Latest posts by Aran Davies (see all)

 Talented eSports developers need sufficient funding to take their promising eSports projects forward.
 However, as I have already explained, new entrants find it hard to enter the eSports space.
 This impacts their funding prospects.

-Blockchain has a significant potential to transform crowdfunding by making it faster and transparent.
+Blockchain has a significant potential to transform crowdfunding by making it faster and more transparent.

 Read “Blockchain for crowdfunding: 8 possible use cases” to know more about this.
 Promising eSports developers can take advantage of this, and raise the funds they require.